prawinpmk/100Days-of-Coding/README.md

 20. [JugsMugsPugs Write a program that receives a number on the input.
 If the number is a multiple of 3, it prints "Jugs".
 If the number is a multiple of 5, it prints "Mugs".
 If the number is a multiple of 7, it prints "Pugs".
 If the number is a multiple of both 3 and 5, it prints "JugsMugs".
 If the number is a multiple of both 3 and 7, it prints "JugsPugs".
 If the number is a multiple of both 5 and 7, it prints "MugsPugs".
 If the number is a multiple of both 3, 5 and 7, it prints "JugsMugsPugs".
 Otherwise, it prints the number.](Day020.md)
-21. [JugsMugsPugs LITE
-Write a program that receives a number on the input.
+21. [JugsMugsPugs LITEWrite a program that receives a number on the input.
 - If the number is a multiple of 3, it prints "Jugs".
 - If the number is a multiple of 5, it prints "Mugs".
 - If the number is a multiple of 7, it prints "Pugs".](Day021.png)